Taste of Sapmi

 The tradition of Swedish Julbord - Christmas buffet

 To a visitor it may seem like any other buffet with loads of different kinds of foods, but the Julbord (Christmas table) is sacred to many Swedes.
-Of course there are differences between the south of Sweden and the north as well as there are themed Cristmas buffets, like the one served by Hävvi in Glen in Tossåsen, and from family to family.
+Of course there are differences between the south of Sweden and the north as well as there are themed Cristmas buffets, like the one served by Hävvi Elaine or Hävvi in Glen in Tossåsen with their exclusive Sami theme, and from family to family.
 But there are a few dishes that are more common than others:

 • Sill (Pickled herring) – Comes in a variety of sauces.
 The most common is with onions and the second most common is a creamed mustard sauce.